You could be evicted by the police if you are trespassing on private or publicly owned land.

 - where your vehicle is

 If you don't reclaim your vehicle within 21 days, the police can sell or destroy it.
-They must return any sale money to you less any charges you owe.
+They must return any sale money to you, keeping the money for any charges you owe.

 Criminal offences during eviction